Skip Ribbon Commands

 • Get information about the archdiocese's ongoing commitment, programs, and resources that focus on outreach to victims/survivors of sexual abuse

-• Report abuse suffered in another diocese and connect with the victims assistance coordinators in that diocese
+• Report abuse suffered in another diocese and connect with the victims assistance coordinator in that diocese.

 In addition to addressing the needs of victims reporting misconduct by a priest, deacon, or other person working or volunteering in the archdiocese, the Office of Victims Assistance Ministry also provides guidance and support when persons report matters of sexual misconduct that involve families and others who may be impacted.
-In these cases, the Office of Victims Assistance Ministry is available to advise on making mandated reports of reasonable suspicion of child abuse and to provide referrals and resources to locations and families to help with their healing.
-The Office of Victims Assistance Ministry is also available to assist when the allegations involve pornography, abuse of the Internet, or cybercrimes.
+In these cases, the Office of Victims Assistance Ministry is available to advise on making mandated reports of reasonable suspicion of child abuse and to provide information about counselors whom they may retain to help with their healing.

 Topics